Felipe Massa: Formula E

 In April 2018 it was announced that Massa would be taking part in Formula E racing for Venturi Grand Prix for 3 years starting with the 2018–19 Formula E season.
-On the final day of the 2019–20 season it was announced Massa would be retiring from Formula E. Felipe Massa decided not to exercise the option in his contract to stay with Venturi for the 2020–21 Formula E season.
+On the final day of the 2019–20 season, Massa opted not to exercise the option in his contract to stay with Venturi for the 2020–21 Formula E season and left Formula E altogether.